jrcomey/jrcomey.github.io/index.md

 $$\boldsymbol{R}(\psi, \theta, \phi)\begin{bmatrix}{F_x}_b\\{F_y}_b\\{F_z}_b\\\end{bmatrix} = \boldsymbol{R}(\psi, \theta, \phi)\begin{bmatrix}0 & 0 & 0 & 0\\0 & 0 & 0 & 0\\-1 & -1 & -1 & -1\\\end{bmatrix}\begin{bmatrix}F_0\\F_1\\F_2\\F_3\\\end{bmatrix}$$

 Each column defines the effect each motor has on component body forces as a fraction of the total magnitude of the motor force.
 Each row refers to the component force.
-Given that the $z$ axis in the body frame points normal to the underside of the aircraft, and the motors are fixed upright on a quadcopter, each motor produces force in the $-z$ direction equal to the magnitude of its total force.
+Given that the $z$ axis in the body frame points normal to the underside of the aircraft, and the motors are fixed upright on a quadcopter, each motor produces force in the \-z\ direction equal to the magnitude of its total force.
 In the event that a motor is tilted, the mixer can be updated to reflect the effect on the component forces.
 If the UAV has more motors (e.g. a hexacopter) then the motor mixer will have additional columns corresponding to the number of motors.

+The exact same process is repeated with regards to rotational motion, and defines the UAV through local moment forces.

+In effect, _any_ UAV layout can be defined in the simulation package with a single motor mixer matrix defining forces and moments on the body.
+In practial implementation, for a UAV with _**n**_ motors, the aircraft can be _entirely_ defined through a 12x_n_ motor mixer matrix.

+The reverse effect is also true: any desired UAV motion can be defined through the transverse of the motor mixer.

+### Model Implementation: